-Gabriel García Márquez on His Unlikely Beginnings as a Writer
+Gabriel García Márquez on His Improbable Beginnings as a Writer

 “If you’re going to be a writer you have to be one of the great ones… After all, there are better ways to starve to death.”